Neuroquila-n8fall/JunkersControl/README.md

 ### Automatic Controller Detection

 Other controllers on the network will send their messages which always start at ID `0x250`.
-As soon as such a message is detected, the `Override` flag will turn to `false` and our controller will stop sending ontrol messages.
+As soon as such a message is detected, the `Override` flag will turn to `false` and our controller will stop sending control messages.
 If there is no controller message on the network for 30 seconds (defined by `controllerMessageTimeout`) it will resume control and the `Override` flag returns to true.

 You could implement this as a solution to bring in the original controller when something isn't working as expected and you don't have direct access to the ESP.
 You could switch back on/plug in the original TAxxx unit to run it in OEM mode.
 Maybe you switch on a relay that triggers the voltage supply for the original controller or you instruct someone to plug the TAxxx unit back in.